Thomsch/untangling-tools-benchmark/README.md

 - `analysis/`: Scripts to analyse the results
 - `bin/`: Contains binaries of untangling tools (when applicable)
 - `data/`: Contains list of Defects4J bugs to run the benchmark on
-- `scripts/`: Utility Bash scripts to run the benchmark
+- `scripts/`: Bash scripts to run the benchmark
-- `src/`: Utility Python scripts to run the benchmark
+- `src/`: Python scripts to run the benchmark
 - `test/`: Python tests
 - `.env-template`: Template for the `.env` file containing computer-specific environment variables and paths
 - `conftest.py`: Pytest configuration